sini6a/toinstall/README.md

 3. Create user, give it root rights, and log in (see below).
 3. Install GIT and clone repository (see below).
 4. Execute ./post_install.sh
-After everything is installed and symlinked you should reboot system and greeted with slim login
+<br />After everything is installed and symlinked you should reboot system and greeted with slim login

 - Creating user
 As root: